dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/enum-section-type.md

     ST_TEXT_LINE_RECOGNITION = 5,
     /** Corresponds to results generated in the "document detection" section. */ ST_DOCUMENT_DETECTION = 6,
-    /** Corresponds to results generated in the "document deskewing" section. */ ST_DOCUMENT_DESKEWING = 7,
-    /** Corresponds to results generated in the "document enhancement" section. */ ST_IMAGE_ENHANCEMENT = 8
+    /** Corresponds to results generated in the "document normalization" section. */ ST_DOCUMENT_NORMALIZATION = 7
 }
 ```